 Quitting smoking is as much about preventing relapse as it is about healing from the addiction.
 Throughout the quitter’s journey, there are a number of circumstances that will increase an individual’s risk of relapse.
-If you are quitting, increase your odds by taking control and becoming familiar with the following risks…
+Take control and become familiar with the following risks of smoking relapse.

 A Lack of Preparedness.